Frequently Asked Questions (FAQs)

 What is a Registered Dietitian?

 The Registered Dietitian (RD) is nationally recognized as an expert in the field of food and nutrition.
-To become a Registered Dietitian, you are required to meet eligibility requirements established by the Commission on Accreditation for Dietetics Education and pass a national registration examination.
+To become a Registered Dietitian, you are required to meet eligibility requirements established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and pass a national registration examination.

 What is the difference between a registered dietitian (RD) or dietetic technician, registered (DTR) and a nutritionist?